-Proposed legislation would create a municipal infrastructure grant program to issue grants and assistance for infrastructure projects that support job creation, housing, and community development.
+Legislation was passed in 2018 that would create a municipal infrastructure grant program to issue grants and assistance for infrastructure projects that support job creation, housing, and community development.
+While funding for the program was not included in the FY19 budget, supporters of the bill are working on identifying an appropriate funding source.
 In 2017, legislation was passed that requires that city and town building permit fees recover no more than the cost of permitting activities during the period of normal building activity.
 The RI house of Representatives has also established a Low and Moderate Income Housing Commission that is assessing the status of municipal implementation of the Low and Moderate Income Housing Act and recommending changes.
 The Commission may generate recommendations for legislative changes to that Act in the next session.
 Rhode Island is actively working on accessory dwelling unit policy to serve as a source of housing development that assists disabled and elderly persons to remain close to family and community supports.
 A new law that took effect January 1, 2017 allows owner-occupied single family homes to construct accessory dwelling units (also known as in-law apartments) as a reasonable accommodation for family members who are 62 years old, or older, provided all other laws are followed.
 Prior to this legislation, municipalities could restrict the development of in-law apartments only to disabled family members.
-While the state considers this legislation a removal of a barrier to affordable housing, the advocacy community in PY17 will work with its members and other partners to educate Rhode Islanders about their right to develop in-law apartments for elderly family members, and to ensure compliance on the part of municipalities.
+Supporters of the legislation are working to educate Rhode Islanders about their right to develop in-law apartments for elderly family members, and to ensure compliance on the part of municipalities.